-- a.
-While the ball is alive and during the continuing action after the ball has been declared dead, any person other than a player or an official interferes in any way with the ball, player or an official. - b.
-A team refuses to play within two minutes after ordered to do so by the referee. - c.
-A team repeatedly commits fouls for which penalties can be enforced only by halving the distance to its goal line.
+- A team refuses to play within two minutes after ordered to do so by the referee. - b.
+A team repeatedly commits fouls for which penalties can be enforced only by halving the distance to its goal line. - c.

-d.
 An obviously unfair act not specifically covered by the rules occurs during the game (A.R.
-4-2-1-II and 9-2-3-I).

-PENALTY-The referee may take any action he considers equitable, which includes directing that the down be repeated, including assessing a 15-yard penalty, awarding a score, or suspending or forfeiting the game [S27].
+4-2-1-II and 9-2-3-I). - PENALTY-The referee may take any action he considers equitable, which includes directing that the down be repeated, including assessing a 15-yard penalty, awarding a score, or suspending or forfeiting the game [S27].